apache/fury-site/docs/start/index.md

   limitations under the License.
 ---

-Start with a runtime page below.
-Each page includes a release-pinned installation, a runnable object-serialization round trip, the modes supported by that runtime, and a short path into every additional Fory capability available there.
+Start with a language page below.
+Each page includes a release-pinned installation, a runnable object-serialization round trip, the modes available for that language, and a short path into every additional Fory capability available there.

 Apache Fory™ releases are available as source artifacts and language-specific